-1. Policies and Procedures
+1.Policies and Procedures

+In addition to those mentioned in section 1 extended to InfoSec, there are other specific considerations:

+(i) Identification, authorisation and granting of access to IT assets (by individuals and other IT assets)23;

+(ii) Addressing the various stages of an IT asset's life to ensure that information security requirements are considered at each stage of the lifecycle24;

+(iii) Management of technology solutions for information security like a firewall, anti-virus/anti-malware software, intrusion detection/prevention systems, cryptographic systems and monitoring/log analysis tools/techniques25;

+23 RBI Guidelines on Information security, Electronic Banking, Technology risk management and Cyber frauds, 2011, Page 15.

+24 RBI Guidelines on Information security, Electronic Banking, Technology risk management and Cyber frauds, 2011, Page 15.

+25 RBI Guidelines on Information security, Electronic Banking, Technology risk management and Cyber frauds, 2011, Page 15.

-- A. In addition to those mentioned in section 1 extended to InfoSec, there are other specific considerations: - i.
-Identification, authorisation and granting of access to IT assets (by individuals and other IT assets); - ii.
-Addressing the various stages of an IT asset's life to ensure that information security requirements are considered at each stage of the lifecycle; - iv.
-Management of technology solutions for information security like a firewall, anti-virus/anti-malware software, intrusion detection/prevention systems, cryptographic systems and monitoring/log analysis tools/techniques; - v.
-Clearly indicating acceptable usage of IT assets including application systems that define the information security responsibilities of users (staff, service providers and customers) in regard to the use of IT assets; - ix.
-Exception policy for handling instances of non-compliance with the information security policy; - x.
-Penal measures for violation of policies and the process to be followed in the event of violation.
+(iv) Clearly indicating acceptable usage of IT assets including application systems that define the information security responsibilities of users (staff, service providers and customers) in regard to the use of IT assets26;

+(v) Exception policy for handling instances of non-compliance with the information security policy;27

+(vi) Penal measures for violation of policies and the process to be followed in the event of violation.28